About: Overview: What do the HSAs look like?

 Test Support

 The state has developed resources to help students pass the HSAs.
 MSDE has developed online courses that teachers and parents can use with students to help them pass the exams.
-Additionally, each year MSDE releases one assessment per subject to the public.
 To review a sample test, click here; to take a practice test online, click here.

 L